ISSResearch/Data-Collection-Tool/README.md

 An end-to-end dataset annotation and management system built for scale.
 Supports multi-role workflows, structured label taxonomies, validation cycles, goal tracking, and archive exports.
 Ideal for organizations building private, high-integrity datasets.

-🛠 Under active development.
-Suitable for internal deployments and pilot stages.
+🛠 Currently in active development.
+Ideal for internal use, pilots, and research-stage projects.

 ## 🧩 Purpose

 This platform lets you:

 - Create projects with custom label systems (flat or hierarchical)
-- Upload images and assign them to labeling schemas
+- Upload images/videos and assign them to labeling schemas
 - Delegate validation roles to users for correcting or reviewing annotations
 - Define collection goals per label and track stats
 - Export annotated datasets with filter options